DarkVole/bloccit/README.md

 # bloccit

+Project is in Development Phase - some files and commands are included for debug purposes

 Bloccit is a Project within the Bloc Web Development Platform.
 At present, it runs on the heroku production environment at: https://darkvole-bloccit.herokuapp.com/